mvpatel2000/Image-Processing-Java/README.md

 A variety of java image processing algorithms implemented in Java for easier use in things such as mobile applications.

 Contains:
-Markup :  * Gaussian Blur
+ * Gaussian Blur
  * Canny Edge
  * Hough Circle Transforms
  * Cropping Around Circles
  * Color Composition Analysis